Taxation of international executives

 However, this does not cumulate with the non habitual resident regime nor with any other tax benefit.

-Additionally, the government implemented an optional tax regime for nonresident taxpayers, who will be able to choose to be taxed under the same rules applicable to Portuguese-resident taxpayers, whenever 90 percent of their total income received is employment income, self-employment income, and pension income obtained in the Portuguese territory.
+Additionally, the government implemented an optional tax regime for nonresident taxpayers, who may choose to be taxed under the same rules applicable to Portuguese-resident taxpayers, whenever 90 percent of their total income received is employment income, self-employment income, and pension income obtained in the Portuguese territory.

 The Personal Income Tax Code also provides tax credits for foreign taxes.